apache/airflow/docs/apache-airflow/core-concepts/debug.rst

 .. _concepts:debugging:

-Debugging Airflow DAGs
+Debugging Airflow Dags
 ======================

-Testing DAGs with dag.test()
+Testing Dags with dag.test()
 *****************************

-To debug DAGs in an IDE, you can set up the ``dag.test`` command in your dag file and run through your DAG in a single serialized python process.
+To debug Dags in an IDE, you can set up the ``dag.test`` command in your dag file and run through your DAG in a single serialized python process.

 This approach can be used with any supported database (including a local SQLite database) and will